vedatechnologiesinc/vix/README.md

 ## Examples

-Pin `nixpkgs' to its most recent Git revision:
+Pin the `nixpkgs' flake to its most recent revision:

 ``` shell
 vix y p nixpkgs